-“I have no idea what you’re talking about,” I replied in a sarcastic, sugar sweet voice, feigning innocence.
+“I have no idea what you’re talking about,” I replied in a sarcastic, sugar sweet voice, feigning innocence, trying to make light.

-He glared.
+He glared, and the venom started to flow.
 “I’m serious.
 You think I don’t notice but I do, I can tell when you’re like totally trying to pull the wool over my eyes, you do it all the time, most of the time I just let it go, but I still see it. ”

 I bit my lip, trying not to laugh.
 I supposed all of this was true.

 He just kept going, his tone sharp.
 “I’m not a complete idiot, Fiona, I went to law school, I’m a lawyer, I make a lot of money, I think I can tell when someone’s just completely trying to pull a fast one on m — ”

 “Look,” I laughed.
 “I’m sorry, Jesse.
 I didn’t mean to upset you.”

 Then I crawled towards him, flashed a dazzling smile, and kissed him on the cheek.

 “I really am sorry.”
 I even batted my eyelashes.

 Second rule.
 Apologizing — the fastest way to pacify an angry person.
 All their fire just melts away instantly.

 But this time it wasn’t working.
 Jesse still looked miffed as I pulled away.